 Not just Innvoid, marketers from different companies highlighted the importance of MRC accreditation by saying that it is the most important currency in the digital ad space.

-Minimum Standards – Establishment of minimum standards for the (technology or audience measurement providers’) rating operations in the industry.
+Establish minimum standards for the (technology or audience measurement providers’) rating operations.

-Audits – Pre-audit (to confirm the company has developed a certain level of features to pass the audit) and independent audit (to actually verify all the information/features that the company has provided during the pre-audit).
-The audits are usually done by external accounting firms like Ernst & Young and MRC financially supports the process.
+This is followed by an independent audit which helps verify all the information/features the company provided during the pre-audit.
+The audits are usually done by external accounting firms like Ernst & Young, and the MRC financially supports the process.

-The content in the audit is confidential but includes various dimensions of the business including,
+The content of the audit is confidential but includes various dimensions of the business, including:

-- Conformity with the Interactive Advertising Bureau standards.
+- Conformity with the Interactive Advertising Bureau (IAB) standards.

-- Internal procedures for welcoming new clients (client onboarding), addressing their questions and an issue tracking system that manages all issues.
+- Internal procedures for welcoming new clients (client onboarding), addressing their questions, and an issue tracking system that oversees concerns.

-- Data extraction helps clients to gain insights about their campaigns.
+- Data extraction helps clients to gain insights into their campaigns.

 - Platform availability.

-Any media organization that uses media research or depends on it is eligible to become a member of MRC and each member company is entitled to a seat on the MRC Board of Directors.
-Currently, there are 145 board members (approximately) in total representing TV and Radio Broadcasting, Cable, Print, Internet and Advertising Agency organizations as well as Advertisers and Trade Associations.
+Any media organization that uses media research or depends on it is eligible to become a member of MRC, and each member company is entitled to a seat on the MRC Board of Directors.
+Currently, there are 145 board members (approximately) in total representing TV and Radio Broadcasting, Cable, Print, Internet, and Advertising Agency organizations and Advertisers and Trade Associations.

-Media Rating Council (MRC) and Interactive Advertising Bureau (IAB) generally sets the industry standards to ensure the sustainability of digital advertising via a framework of accountability and transparency.
+Media Rating Council (MRC) and Interactive Advertising Bureau (IAB) generally set industry standards and ensure the sustainability of digital advertising via a framework of accountability and transparency.

-They’ve developed the guidelines for the ‘Conduct of Ad Verification’ in February 2012, which provides a common set of acceptable methods for conducting digital ad verification services.
-These guidelines address a wide range of important topics such as Geo-Targeting, Site Context, Ad Placement, Competitive Separation, and Fraud Detection.
+The ‘Conduct of Ad Verification’ guidelines in February 2012 provided a common set of acceptable methods for conducting digital ad verification services.

-Similarly, Social Media Measurement devised by MRC helped to establish guidelines that measure social media activity, audience and ad exposure on Social Media Platforms and also helped to define the key terms for social media.
+Similarly, the Social Media Measurement devised by MRC helped establish guidelines that measure social media activity, audience, and ad exposure on Social Media Platforms and define the key terms for social media.

 Most importantly, they’ve defined ‘ad viewability’.

-They audit the technologies you use to run/verify campaigns and push the industry towards a better future.
-In a word, they are preventing ‘chaos’ that could eventually decimate the digital advertising.
+They audit the technologies you use to run/verify campaigns and push the industry toward a better future.
+In a word, they are preventing ‘chaos’ that could bring the whole digital advertising industry crumbling down.

-Social Media Platforms and publishers might be using various techniques and technologies to segregate, measure, and report audience data.
-However, using the MRC accredited service improves the trust factor of your websites and advertisers prefer to work with more closely (think, PMPs, direct sponsorships, etc.)
+Social media platforms and publishers might use various techniques and technologies to segregate, measure, and report audience data.
+However, using an MRC-accredited service improves the trust factor of your websites, and advertisers prefer to work with more closely (think PMPs, direct sponsorships, etc.)

-There’s no need for most of the publishers to think about one as most well-known technologies and platforms are accredited or accepted without accreditation.
-That being said, if you’re utilizing a vendor to support or report on the performance of campaigns, it’s better to ask them for an MRC Certificate.
+Ad buyers will automatically turn to an accredited firm for insights, as most well-known firms performing this function are accredited.
+That being said, if you’re utilizing a vendor to support or report on the performance of campaigns, it’s prudent to ask for an MRC Certificate.